Business Failures Are Common: Learn From Others Mistakes

 QBotix, a startup that attempted to bring robotic solar tracking to the market, ran out of time and money to finish the job, even though the company raised tens of millions of dollars.
 Because of this, it ceased operations in August 2015.
 Small businesses will find themselves in the same boat as QBotix if they fail to budget and raise enough money — two essential things that can be easily lost in the excitement of opening and running a new business.

 The Wall Street Journal has a startup calculator that may put a few things into perspective.
 Also, companies like Moody’s Analytics offer courses that can be helpful for new business owners.

 Overreaching Product Line

-While a scourge of scatter-brained small businesses are attempting to be everything to everyone, this can and has been a major pitfall for established brands as well.
-For example, look at what happened when Hillshire Farm, a brand that has been in existence since 1934, over diversified its product line.
-Not only were there too many products, many of which found little interest with customers, the company had to keep prices high to maintain a catalog of 2,500 items.
-Once Hillshire Farm slashed the items it sold to 300, it was able to lower prices and put more focus on the core items that made it popular in the first place.
-The moral of the story: Stay focused and keep with what you do well.
+While a scourge of scatter-brained small businesses is attempting to be everything to everyone, this can and has been a significant pitfall for established brands.
+For example, look at what happened when Hillshire Farm, a brand that has existed since 1934, over-diversified its product line.
+Not only were there too many products, many of which found little interest in customers, but the company also had to keep prices high to maintain a catalog of 2,500 items.
+Once Hillshire Farm slashed the items it sold to 300, it was able to lower prices and put more focus on the core items that made it famous in the first place.
+The moral of the story: Stay focused and keep up with what you do well.